discover-jeju/trip_descriptions/docs/1/dolphin_eng.md

-Encounter wild dolphins in the company of Jeju fishermen who know the waters around Jeju better than anyone.
+Wild Dolphins watching in the company of Jeju fishermen who know the waters around Jeju better than anyone.